2022 Oslo shooting: Trial of the shooter (2024)

 Matapour photographed at a restaurant in Oslo, approx. nine hours before the mass shooting.

 In July 2024 the court handed down its verdict to Matapour: 30 years forvaring; the media called it the harshest sentence in modern times.
 Earlier (11 March 2024), the trial against Matapour started.

-The suspect was identified as a 42-year-old Norwegian Kurd, Zaniar Matapour (born June 26, 1979), who moved from Iran to Norway in 1991 when he was 12.
+The suspect was identified as a 42-year-old Norwegian Kurd, Zaniar Matapour (born 26 June 1979), who moved from Iran to Norway in 1991 when he was 12.
 He has been charged with murder, attempted murder, and acts of terrorism.
 It is still unknown whether Matapour had accomplices.

 Matapour had an extensive criminal background from drug and assault offenses, but had received only "minor convictions" prior to the attack, according to a Norwegian prosecutor.
 His mother said that he had previously been diagnosed with paranoid schizophrenia.
 On the day of the attack he was present and prayed several times at the Rabita Mosque.

 According to the public broadcaster NRK, Matapour had been in contact with Arfan Bhatti, an Islamist extremist with several convictions for violence.
 On 14 June 2022, Bhatti, who has also been represented by Elden in the past, posted a burning rainbow flag with a caption calling for the killing of LGBT+ people on Facebook.
 Bhatti is a leading figure in Profetens Ummah, which has recruited people for Islamic State.
 Verdens Gang reported that Matapour had been stopped by police in April when he was in the same car as Bhatti.
 The police later confirmed that they had known of the suspect since 2015, believing that he had been radicalized into Islamic extremism.

 Matapour's trial began on 12 March 2024.
 In May 2024, Arfan Bhatti [was] scheduled to appear in court as a witness.
 On 4 July 2024 he was sentenced to 30 years in prison, with a minimum time of 20 years.

 Earlier, police arrested Zaniar Matapour, a Norwegian citizen from Sanandaj, Kurdistan Province of Iran, who had lived in Bergen, Norway, since 1991.
 They later confirmed that they had known of Matapour since 2015, saying that he had been radicalized into Islamic extremism.
 They also said he had a "history of violence and threats", as well as mental health issues.
 He has been convicted and sentenced to 30 years in prison for murder, attempted murder, and terrorism.

-2025 Trial of an alleged facilitator
+Trial of an alleged facilitator

+In September 2026, a trial against Arfan Bhatti started in an appellate court.

+Trial and conviction in lower court in 2025

-A trial against Arfan Bhatti started on 2 September 2025.
-The trial has not ended (as of the beginning of November).
+A trial against Arfan Bhatti started on 2 September 2025, in the lower court system.

-Zaniar Matapour was put on the stand, as a witness; He was not finished in court (as of the afternoon of September 11).
+Zaniar Matapour was put on the stand, as a witness; He was not finished in court (as of the afternoon of 11 September).

 Bhatti was still testifying (as of the first week of September 2025).

 Earlier (August 2024), the court system decided to prolong (by four weeks), his detention.

 Earlier (23 September 2022), police stated that Bhatti was suspected of involvement in the shooting, and that an arrest warrant had been issued regarding him.